Codecademy/docs/content/html/concepts/attributes/terms/class/class.md

 ---
-Title: 'Classes'
+Title: 'class'

-Description: 'Classes are HTML attributes used to select one or more elements for the application of styling or logic.'
+Description: 'class is a HTML attribute used to select one or more elements for the application of styling or logic.'

 Subjects:
   - 'Web Development'